Jenelle Evans Fired From Teen Mom 2 After David Eason Allegedly Kills Dog

 When the news first broke about the 27-year-old star's dog Nugget, a source previously told E!
 News that Eason allegedly killed the pup because "it snapped at" their 2-year-old daughter, Ensley Eason.

 The source revealed that "the horrific incident thankfully did not happen in front of the kids."

-"Jenelle has been distraught all day over it," the insider previously shared.
+They added, "Jenelle has been distraught all day over it."

 Last Wednesday, Eason broke his silence on social media over the incident.
 In a since-deleted Instagram post, where he shared a video of Nugget and Ensley, he wrote, "I dont give a damn what animal bites my baby on the face... whether it be your dog or mine, a dog is a dog and I dont put up with that s--t at all."